 Most people who define themselves as influencers fall under this category.
 In addition to many bloggers and smaller social media personalities, micro-influencers also consist of industry experts and thought leaders in heavily niche communities.

-The First Steps for Influencer Marketing
+The Influencer Marketing Guide: First Steps

 Influencer marketing can be a great tool to promote a brand, but there’s a lot of careful consideration before diving in face first.